-To stop a game, use Control E (hold the CTRL key down and press the "E" key).
+To stop a game, use Control E (hold the CTRL key down and press the "E" key) or use the ZAP key on the Muppet Learning Keys.
 If a reward is in progress, the game will end after the reward is over.
 You will return to the menu list.
-Then if you want to end the session or use another diskette, select the END option and follow the directions on the screen.
+Then if you want to end the session or use another diskette, select the END SESSION option and follow the directions on the screen.